-- At the end of the current fiscal year, unassigned fund balance for the General Fund was \$626,113, or approximately 65.74% of the total general fund expenditures for the year.
-This is an increase over the prior year where unassigned fund balance was 58.9% of total expenditures.
-Unassigned fund balance as a percentage of total expenditures has consistently exceeded the Village Council's goal of 8% as set in its fund balance policy enacted in June, 2012. - As of the close of the current fiscal year, the Village of Marvin's governmental funds reported combined ending fund balances of \$2,646,571.
-While the Village was budgeted to use \$70,000 of fund balance for current year operations, the actual decrease was only \$16,609 for the current fiscal year. - As of June 30, 2019, the Village of Marvin had \$1,970,231 in fund balances that were either committed or assigned for particular purposes, such as Capital Projects, Parks and Recreation, Land Acquisition, Road Improvements and Loop Projects. - The assets and deferred outflows of the Village of Marvin exceeded its liabilities and deferred inflows at the close of the fiscal year by \$6,504,168 (net position). - The Village of Marvin's total net position decreased by \$39,121, which represents less than 1% of the net position.
-This was due to a decrease in the amount of development and infrastructure revenue received in the current fiscal year - The Village of Marvin is self-funded and does not have any outstanding debt. - The Village of Marvin's approved Capital Improvement Plan has \$108,600 of fully funded Capital Projects for fiscal year 2020.
-The Capital Improvement Plan includes projects proposed for the following years which are anticipated to be fully funded:
+- At the end of the current fiscal year, unassigned fund balance for the General Fund was \$1,095,473, or approximately 100.14% of the total general fund expenditures for the year.
+This is an increase over the prior year where unassigned fund balance was 65.74% of total expenditures.
+Unassigned fund balance as a percentage of total expenditures has consistently exceeded the Village Council's goal of 8% as set in its fund balance policy enacted in June, 2012. - As of the close of the current fiscal year, the Village of Marvin's governmental funds reported combined ending fund balances of \$3,113,405. - As of June 30, 2020, the Village of Marvin had \$1,937,056 in fund balances that were either committed or assigned for particular purposes, such as Capital Projects, Parks and Recreation, Land Acquisition, Road Improvements and Loop Projects. - The assets and deferred outflows of the Village of Marvin exceeded its liabilities and deferred inflows at the close of the fiscal year by \$11,733,050 (net position). - The Village of Marvin's total net position increased by \$5,228,882, which represents more than 45% of the net position.
+This was mostly due to the Village inheriting \$4,877,606 in roads from the North Carolina Department of Transportation.
+The Village of Marvin now bears the responsibility of maintaining these roads. - The Village of Marvin is self-funded and does not have any outstanding debt. - The Village and NCDOT had a joint project to fund a round-about located at the corner of New Town Road and Marvin Road that was supposed to be begin in FY 2020; however, State budget cuts have postponed this project, and the Village therefore requested its share of \$205,000 to be reimbursed back to the Village.
+Due to this reimbursement, the net position of the Village will show an increase in FY 2020 because of the unanticipated \$205,000 miscellaneous revenue. - The Village of Marvin's approved Capital Improvement Plan has \$1,057,000 of anticipated projects for FY 2021; \$57,000 of which is fully funded for various parks and recreation projects and \$1M is anticipated for a new Village Hall which is currently being bid and assessed for an installment purchase.
+The Capital Improvement Plan includes projects proposed for the following years are as follows:

-0 FY 2021 \$ 67,500
+0 FY 2021 \$ 1,057,000

-0 FY 2022 \$ 135,000
+0 FY 2022 \$ 755,000

-0 FY 2023 \$ 60,000
+0 FY 2023 \$ 400,000

-0 FY 2024 \$ 87,500
+0 FY 2024 \$ 185,000

-0 After 2024 \$ 340,000
+0 After 2024 \$ 140,000